• Skip to main content

 A few interviews to lay the groundwork can be helpful.
 After all, conversations are the number one go-to strategy for community building.
 Indeed, Mindhunter uses 1:1 interviews with serial criminals to understand past actions.
 Of course, your developers are not criminals—but many of their actions are stored in your analytics tools.

-When I go mindhunting, which is usually related to our work helping developer marketing teams attract developers with our D.E.V.
-Content Framework, I first look to existing systems for untapped developer data, like:
+When I go mindhunting, I first look to existing systems for untapped developer data, like:

 These tools, and many more, already hold the answers to who your developers are and, most importantly, what they—and future developers—want.